The playwright George Bernard Shaw reckons ‘There is no sincerer love than the love of food’…

 Tywfords Café is always a favourite haunt for shoppers to rest their weary feet and recharge with a steaming Latte and perhaps a cheeky cream cake!

-Be sure you stop off at the highly acclaimed Baileys Deli in the town centre before spoiling yourselves with a dinner at the riverside location of The Waveney House Hotel, the popular Wine Vaults or gastronomic Graze restaurant.
+Be sure you stop off at the highly acclaimed Baileys Deli in the town centre before spoiling yourselves with a dinner at Oakfired at The Royal Oak, the popular Wine Vaults or gastronomic Graze restaurant.

 Traditional fish and chips will always be a favourite dish of The Suffolk Coast – and that’s because we do it so well, especially in Aldeburgh!